Hidden Triggers That Mimic Alcohol Cravings

 What we feel in our body can be misleading.
 Here’s how cravings and physical discomfort get tangled.

-But here’s the catch:
+But here’s the catch.

 Your body reacts the same way to real cravings and false alarms.

-- Real cravings: driven by thoughts, emotions, or triggers
+Real cravings: driven by thoughts, emotions, or triggers.

 Low Blood Sugar, Fatigue, Dehydration

-- Hunger or low blood sugar
+• Hunger or low blood sugar

-- Caffeine crashes
+• Caffeine crashes

-- Dehydration
+• Dehydration

-- Poor sleep or fatigue
+• Poor sleep or fatigue

 Each of these can cause:

-- Irritability
+• Irritability

-- Restlessness
+• Restlessness

-- Shakiness
+• Shakiness

-- Foggy thinking
+• Foggy thinking

-- A sudden urge to fix the feeling
+• A sudden urge to fix the feeling

-One afternoon, I felt lightheaded, irritable, and restless—and my first thought was, “I want a drink.”
-It felt like a full-blown craving.
-But I hadn’t eaten since breakfast and was low on water.
-So I grabbed something to eat, had a glass of water… and twenty minutes later, the urge was gone.
+I remember one afternoon, out of nowhere, I felt lightheaded, irritable, and restless.
+My first thought was, “I want a drink.” because it felt like a full-blown craving.
+But the real culprit was that I hadn’t eaten since the night before.
+So, I grabbed something to eat, had a glass of water, and twenty minutes later, the urge was gone.
 Just like that.
-It wasn’t a relapse.
-It was low blood sugar.
-And from that point on, I started questioning every craving more carefully.

 This is more common than we think.